bkorten/ZombieHousePublic/README.txt

 LevelGraphics.java (Burton Korten)
 -This class creates a group that contains all the static graphics for a level.  this includes walls obstacles firetraps and the exit

+Controller.java
+-This class is the controller for the player.
+It processes input from the mouse and keyboard and passes it to the Player class.

+LevelGraphics.java
+-This class creates the 3D level by parsing the 2d map made by the level generator class.
+Player.java
+-This class contains the camera and and light and interfaces with the Controller class.

+StlLoader.java
+-This class loads and renders the 3D models for the zombies using predefined methods.